 ACH vs Wire Transfer: Differences Summed Up

-ACH payments are interbank digital money transfers that are processed through the Automated Clearing House network.
+An ACH transfer is an interbank digital money transfer processed through the Automated Clearing House network.
 The ACH network is a U.S.-only network of over 10,000 financial institutions, including banks and credit unions.
 ACH institutions batch transactions and process them on a fixed schedule.

-To process an ACH transfer, funds are requested from the originating bank account and transferred into the receiving bank account.
-Transactions for each receiving institution are submitted in batches up to five times a day.
+To process an ACH transfer, funds are requested using ACH instructions from the originating bank account and transferred into the receiving bank account.
+ACH transactions for each receiving institution are submitted in batches up to five times a day.
 While these can take anywhere from a few hours to several days to be completed, the request’s initiator may choose to pay a fee for same-day service.
 Otherwise, the default turnaround time is generally one business day for debits and (up to) two business days for credits.

 How ACH Transfer Works

-ACH has transformed issuing checks into a more efficient and reliable digital process.
+ACH has transformed issuing paper checks into a more efficient and reliable digital process.
 This evolution has enabled the expansive growth of peer-to-peer payment platforms like Venmo, Zelle, and PayPal.
-ACH can also be thought of as synonymous with direct deposit and is the best method for recurring payments like payroll processing and automated bill pay.
+ACH can also be thought of as synonymous with direct deposit and is the best method for recurring payments like payroll processing without using paper paychecks and automated bill pay.
 For a business, a typical ACH payroll process works like this:

 - The company submits its payroll to a processing partner.